MarcinMrtn/GettingAndCleaningData/CodeBook.md

 ## Transformations of data

-1. Training and test data sets merged together using `rbind`.
+1. Using `rbind` to merge together the training and test data sets.
-2. Extracted only the measurements that are mean or standard deviation.
+2. Using `grep` to extract only the measurements (features) that are mean or standard deviation.
+Updating the measurement data set accordingly.
-3. Data set that represents activites updated with descriptive activity names.
+3. Loading activity labels from an input file and updating the activity data sets with descriptive activity names.
-4. Labels for measurements, activities, subjects were added.
+4. Adding variable names for measurements, activities and subjects.
+Additionaly, combining subjects, activities and measurements together.
-5. A new data set created with an average of each measurement for each activity and subject.
+5. Creating a new data set that contains average values of each measurement for each activity and subject.

 ## Variables